Yelp/elastalert/docs/source/running_elastalert.rst

 .. _tutorial:

-Running ElastAlert For The First Time
+Running ElastAlert for the First Time
 =====================================

 Requirements